Healthcare Associated Infections

 - Immunocompromised status as are result of antibiotic therapy, chemotherapy, a severe underlying illness, gastrointestinal surgery and/or manipulation or nasogastric intubation.

 - Certain conditions such as cystic fibrosis, pancreatitis, liver and renal diseases, and hematologic disorders.

-- Customers with inflammatory bowel disease (IBD), like Crohn’s disease or ulcerative colitis, are at increased risk of developing C. diff.
+- Patients with inflammatory bowel disease (IBD), like Crohn’s disease or ulcerative colitis, are at increased risk of developing C. diff.